-(Part 10 of 13 in John Briffa's "A Good Look at Good Health")
+(Part 10 of 14 in series, John Briffa's "A Good Look at Good Health")

 However, he went on to talk about a mechanisms here that came as quite a surprise to the audience, I think: aerobic exercise can suppress the metabolic rate.
 We’re often told that exercise not only increases calorie burn while we’re exercising, and also for some time after.
 It turns out, that may well not be the case for many people.
 In fact, according to research, the opposite is quite likely to be the case.

 Metabolism, and the human body in general, is very complicated.
 Excercise turns out to not function AT ALL the way I thought it did.
 I thought you could just “excercise more” to burn a few hundred extra calories a week and VOILA!
 L’SKINNY.
 Nope.
 Exercise is great!
 Good for your health, etc. But, at the quantities I do, it is not the driver of my weight loss.